Dantarshi/DJI--Trading-Strategies-/README.md

 ##### Fitting

-When we plot our strategy and compare it with DJI
+When we plot our strategy (Forward Testing) and compare it with DJI

 ```python
 # Plotting dji and our strategy